flyweb/spec/README.md

 A unique ID that represents the established session.
 This ID will not be re-used for any other sessions.

+### connection.origin

+For servers that have been created by a webpage and thus running untrusted code, this is the origin of that webpage.

 ### connection.url